AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

    :width: 850

-Different imaging configurations and stimulus sets were used in different groups of mice, resulting in four unique datasets (indicated by their "project_code" in SDK metadata tables).
+Different imaging configurations and stimulus sets were used in different groups of mice, resulting in four unique datasets (indicated by their **project_code** in SDK metadata tables).
 Two single-plane 2-photon datasets were acquired in the primary visual cortex (VISp).
-In the VisualBehavior dataset, mice were trained with image set A and tested with image set B which was novel to the mice.
-In the VisualBehaviorTask1B dataset, mice were trained with image set B and tested with image set A as the novel image set.
-One multi-plane dataset (VisualBehahviorMultiscope) was acquired at 4 cortical depths in 2 visual areas (VISp & VISl) using image set A for training and image set B for novelty.
+In the `VisualBehavior` dataset, mice were trained with image set A and tested with image set B which was novel to the mice.
+In the `VisualBehaviorTask1B` dataset, mice were trained with image set B and tested with image set A as the novel image set.
+One multi-plane dataset (`VisualBehahviorMultiscope`) was acquired at 4 cortical depths in 2 visual areas (VISp & VISl) using image set A for training and image set B for novelty.
-Another multi-plane dataset (VisualBehaviorMultiscope4areasx2d) was acquired at 2 cortical depths in 4 visual areas (VISp, VISl, VISal, VISam).
+Another multi-plane dataset (`VisualBehaviorMultiscope4areasx2d`) was acquired at 2 cortical depths in 4 visual areas (VISp, VISl, VISal, VISam).
 In this dataset, two of the images that became highly familiar during training with image set G were interleaved among novel images in image set H.